Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 The only restrictions on travel within states are in Western Australia and South Australia where there are restrictions on visiting some remote Aboriginal communities.

 In Western Australia, only essential travel is permitted in and out of the Perth and Peel regions to other parts of WA.
+This will be until 120:01am Sunday 14 February.
 Travellers are encouraged to have a G2G Pass.
 People are permitted to enter the Perth/Peel region or any other region from interstate in line with the Controlled Interstate Border arrangements.

 Can I visit another state?

-New South Wales: anyone can enter NSW.
-Arrivals from a WA affected area on or after 25 January are advised to get tested and stay at your place of residence or in suitable accommodation unless you have a reasonable excuse to leave until 9pm 5 February.
-If you have not been tested between 31 January and 5 February, you must isolate until 9pm 14 February.

-Victoria: a permit system is in place for travel to Victoria from all parts of Australia.
-It is based on a traffic light system where different areas are classified red, orange and green.
-From 23 January all parts of Sydney except the Cumberland local government area in Sydney were downgraded to orange, which means people in these areas are able to travel to Victoria.
-They’ll need to get a test on arrival and self-isolate until receiving a negative result.
-The rest of Australia is currently classified green which means you’ll still need to get a permit but no test is required.
+New South Wales: From Friday 5 February, new requirements have been put in place for people travelling into NSW from other states.
+See requirements per state here.

 Queensland: 46 Western Australia LGAs and two unincorporated areas are considered Covid-19 hotspots, meaning only returning Queensland residents will be allowed to enter.
 They will then need to quarantine for two weeks.
-Anyone who has visited greater Melbourne since 29 January has been advised to get tested and isolate until they receive their results.
+Anyone who has visited greater Melbourne since 5 February has been advised to get tested and isolate until they receive their results, as should people across Australia who have been in venues considered areas of concern.
 There are no restrictions on travelling to Queensland from other parts of Australia, including NSW which was removed from the hotspots list on 1 February.

 Tasmania: Perth metropolitan region, Peel region, and south-west region in Western Australia are considered high risk areas, meaning travellers who have spent any time there in the past 14 days are not permitted to enter Tasmania, unless approved as an Essential Traveller.
+Various venues in NSW have also been classified as high risk.
 The greater Sydney suburbs of Blacktown, Burwood, Canada Bay, Canterbury-Bankstown, Cumberland, Fairfield, Inner West, Liverpool, Parramatta and Strathfield are no longer be considered medium risk locations and residents from those areas will not have to quarantine.
 Restrictions still apply for travellers from New Zealand who have visited designated high risk locations.

 There are no restrictions on Tasmanians travelling to other states and territories.

-South Australia: West Australians are not permitted to enter SA unless they are an essential traveller or an SA resident.
-Those currently in SA who have been in WA since 26 January are required to immediately self-quarantine for 14 days and get tested on days 1, 5 and 12.
+South Australia: Western Australian regions of Peel, Perth and South West are considered restricted zones.
+Travellers from the Peel, Perth and south-west WA must self-quarantine for 14 days, and get tested on days 1, 5 and 12.
+People who are currently in SA who have been in WA since 26 January are required to immediately self-quarantine for 14 days and get tested on days 1, 5 and 12.
 Anyone travelling to SA must complete a cross-border travel registration.
 People arriving from greater Sydney, Wollongong and the Central Coast are required to get tested and self-isolate until they receive a negative coronavirus test result.
 They must also get tested on day five and 12 after arrival.

 Northern Territory: the Perth, Peel and south-west regions in Western Australia have been declared active hotspots, requiring anyone who has travelled there to go into mandatory quarantine for two weeks.
+The Melbourne suburbs of Sunbury, Maidstone, Sunshine and Taylors Lake have been added the NT’s list of Covid hotspots, meaning that residents cannot travel to the territory without 14 days of quarantine at their own cost.
+Anyone from these suburbs has to enter quarantine at a cost of $2,500 per person.
 You can enter from other parts of Australia provided you fill out a border entry form up to 72 hours before arrival and present it upon entry.
 You will be required to legally declare you have not been in an area the state considers a Covid-19 hotspot in the past 28 days.

 ACT: anybody who has been to the Perth metropolitan area or the Peel and south-west regions of Western Australia since 25 January are asked to get tested for Covid-19 and self-quarantine until 9pm on 5 February, even after they have received their test results.
 All travel restrictions between Canberra and Sydney have been lifted.